Skip to content

 Short answers, pulled from the story.

-How fast can a European hare run and what physical features support this speed?
+How fast can a European hare run?